 Market risk arises from fluctuations in interest rates, foreign exchange rates and equity prices.
-The Board at the Head Office has set limits on the value of risk that may be accepted.
+The Head Office has set limits on the value of risk that may be accepted.
 This is monitored on a regular basis by the Branch's Asset and Liability Committee (ALCO).
-However, the Abu Dhabi Branch of Industrial and Commercial Bank of China Limited do not have a trading book, and thus the Branch has limited banking book positions in the foreign exchange market.
+However, the Abu Dhabi Branch of Industrial and Commercial Bank of China Limited do not have trading book positions, and thus the Branch has banking book positions in the foreign exchange market.